Packitoo/jobs/react_challenge/advanced_react_challenge.md

 But if you want to, you can design your app using Material-UI library. https://material-ui.com/

 #### Bonus 3.
-Cypress tests
+Tests

-An very important part of what we do is testing, we use cypress.io to make tests, you can add a test with this
+An very important part of what we do is testing, so please add some relevant tests to what you've done.